Monday, March 8, 2021

 H. D. Thoreau, Journal, March 8, 1853

 Saw two or three hawks sailing.
-See.
-March 8, 1857 ("Get a glimpse of a hawk, the first of the season.")
-See also March 6, 1858 (" I see the first hen-hawk, or hawk of any kind, methinks, since the beginning of winter, Its scream, even, is inspiring as the voice of a spring bird.") and A Book of the Seasons, by Henry Thoreau, The hen-hawk
+See March 8, 1857 ("Get a glimpse of a hawk, the first of the season.")
+See also March 6, 1858 (" I see the first hen-hawk, or hawk of any kind, methinks, since the beginning of winter, Its scream, even, is inspiring as the voice of a spring bird.") and A Book of the Seasons, by Henry Thoreau, Signs of the Spring: the Hawks of March

 No comments: